More than 100 shark species may face major population declines by 2100

 They simulated the problems over the following 4 months as the embryos created and found significant differences in embryo hatch success depending on experimental problems.
 In the standard situations and the middle-of-the-road scenario, around 82 percent of the eggs effectively hatched.
 But in the hottest situation, just 5 out of 45 embryos endured– a nearly 90 per cent loss.

-1 developed water conditions2 test developed water
+1 developed water conditions

 3 water temperature level